decentraland/old-documentation/_posts/sdk-reference/2018-01-04-scene-state.md

 {% endraw %}

-Local scenes store state information in the user's local client.
-That means each user might be having a different perception of what the scene looks like, even though they might be seeing each other move through it.
+Local scenes run entirely in the user's local client.
+When the value of a variable in the scene state changes, it only changes the local representation in the client, and isn't propagated to other users of the scene.
+That means each user might be having a different perception of what the scene looks like, even though the users might see each other moving around.

-For example, if a user opens a door, other users won't see this door open, because their local scene state doesn't change.
+For example, if a user opens a door, other users won't see this door open, because users can only affect their own local representation of the scene state.

-**Remote scenes** store the state in a remote server.
-The local client retrieves information from this server to render the scene and pushes changes to it.
-The advantage is that all users of the scene share a unique version of the scene state.
+**Remote scenes** store the scene state in a remote server.
+The local client retrieves information from this server to render the scene lcoally.
+When the value of a variable in the scene state is changed, this change is pushed to the remote server to update its representation of the scene state.
+All users of the scene will then render their scenes locally based on the scene state that's stored in the remote server, so all users will see the change.

-In a remote scene, if a user opens a door, all other users should see this door open as well.
+Referring back to the previous example: in a remote scene, if a user opens a door, all other users should see this door open as well.

+## Define an interface for the scene state

+You can define the type for the state object by declaring a custom interface.
+Doing this is optional but we recommend it, especially for complex scenes, as it helps validate inputs and makes debugging easier.

-## Pass the state class to the scene object
+The example bleow defines a custom interface for the scene state and passes it to the scriptable scene object.

 {% raw %}